sanne88/cyber8420projectopenmrs/ProjectProposal.md

 ## Motivation
 ## OSS project description
+OpenMRS is a collaborative open-source project to develop software to support the delivery of health care in developing countries.
+The system is designed to be usable in very resource poor environments and can be modified with the addition of new data items, forms and reports without programming.
+As a platform, it is intended that many organizations can adopt and modify avoiding the need to develop a system from scratch.
+Currently, it has around 40 packages and 500 contributors, is mostly written in Java(65%) with supporting languages of Javascript(18%), XML, HTML, CSS, SQL, Ruby, and NSIS.
+Openhub says the last commit was 8 months ago but at least 40 repositories show updates from the last few hours to 3 months ago.

+The core package (system of interest) is written in
+- Java(98.3%)
+- JavaScript(0.5%)
+- XSLT(0.4%)
+- CSS (0.3%)
+- Shell(0.3%)
+- HTML(0.1%)
+- Dockerfile(0.1%).

+It has about 388 active contributors and the latest commit made about a week ago.

 ## License Summary

 The OpenMRS core application is licensed under the Mozilla Public License (MPL) version 2, along with a healthcare disclaimer http://openmrs.org/license.The Health-Related Additional Disclaimer of Warranty and Limitation of Liability is a tool afforded by MPL 2.0 that allows to address the specific medico-legal needs without having to modify the license itself.